Expanding universe. Expanding mind.

 Modern astronomy uses many other fields, like physics, computer science, and engineering, to create a foundational knowledge.
 It’s used to solve problems in space and on Earth, too.

 You can major in astronomy, astronomy + data science, astrophysics, or computer science + astronomy.
-The astronomy major is also designed to pair well with a double-major in physics.

-Real data, real experiences.
+Real data, authentic experiences.

-Students are encouraged to pursue independent research with faculty in astronomy or physics, and associates at the National Center for Supercomputing Applications.
+Students are encouraged to pursue independent research with faculty in astronomy or physics and associates at the National Center for Supercomputing Applications.
 Local and national internship opportunities are available.

 The Universe is yours.

-The astronomy perspective’s unique approach to problem-solving will prepare you for a range of occupations.
+Astronomy’s unique approach to problem-solving will prepare you for a range of occupations.
 You’ll develop critical thinking skills that give a different perspective than physics or engineering.
 And, you’ll be able to model complex problems and find fast solutions.